Deer Hunting CWD

 Transport of Deer Carcasses from a Non-DMA County

 Whole deer carcasses (and all associated carcass parts) harvested in a non-DMA county in Virginia may be legally transported anywhere within Virginia.
-However, due to potential disease transmission risks, it is advisable to avoid transporting whole carcasses long distances, if possible.
+However, due to potential disease transmission risks, it is advisable to avoid transporting whole carcasses long distances.

 Carcass Disposal Recommendations